jacksmith3888/kataomi/README.md

 ## Intro

-**KataOmi** is a Chrome/Firefox extension designed to assist users in translating Katakana text using advanced AI models.
+**KataOmoi** is a Chrome/Firefox extension designed to assist users in translating Katakana text using advanced AI models.
 This tool seamlessly integrates into your browsing experience, providing real-time translations for Japanese Katakana characters found on web pages.

 Built with React and TypeScript, and powered by Vite for fast development and build times, this extension offers a modern approach to language translation directly in your browser.